enoch-engineer/cloud-foundation/README.md

 ## Lessons Learned
 - WSL2 gives me a real Linux environment inside Windows.
+- Ubuntu is a great tool for practice
 - Cloud engineers rely heavily on Linux, so this is step one.

 ## Next Steps